cms-met/MetTools/README.md

 # MetTools
 ## Met performance
-  Laras description
+  Tools for making the MET performance plots.
+  (Laras description)
   ## Met phi corrections
-  Roberts description
+  Tools for the derivation of MET phi corrections.
+  The actual corrections go to cmssw